officialJCReyes/dell-esxi-plex/README.md

 ## Creating VMs
 #### Installing vSphere
 #### Creating Virtual Machines
 To run my Plex Server, I've decided to go with Windows 10 Pro.
 Many people will argue for/against this and other Operating Systems.
-I picked Windows 10 Pro due to my familiarity with it.
-You can choose any OS you want.
+I picked Windows 10 Pro due to my familiarity with it and you can delay when updates are installed.
+You can choose any OS you want, but for this guide we will be focusing on Windows 10.
 I have also made static IP assignments on my router for my Plex Server (192.168.5.10) and Plex Tools (192.168.5.11).

 ## Plex VM
-Port 32400
+Since this VM will be on 24/7, I've decided to create two user accounts, Administrator and PMS, with PMS being a standard user.
+I prefer running Plex as a Windows service so that it will auto start when I reboot the VM for updates or maintance.
+We will be using NSSM, the Non-Sucking Service Manager, which you can download [here](https://nssm.cc/download).
+Open the ZIP file and copy the contents of the "win64" folder to "C:\Windows\System32".
+This allows use to run NSSM via the command line.

+We will now be installing the latest version Plex, which you can always [download here](https://www.plex.tv/media-server-downloads/).
+If you have an SSD, I would recommend installing Plex to it as this will allow to load library [metadata](https://support.plex.tv/articles/200889878-matching-process/#toc-2) faster.
+Follow all the prompts to install the Plex Media Server, but do not launch it.
+Plex requires port 32400 in order to function as a server.
+We will be doing this on the Windows Firewall AND the router.

+Open a command prompt and type "nssm install Plex"

 ## Plex Tools VM
+Since this VM will be on 24/7, I've decided to create two user accounts, Administrator and PMST, with PMST being a standard user.
 Every Plex tool requires a [port](https://www.reddit.com/r/explainlikeimfive/comments/1t9s5a/eli5_what_are_ports_ex_tcp_port/ce5tbfs) to access your network and internet.
 Port numbers range from 1-65,535 with ports 1-1024 reserved for the system.
 You can choose any ports after 1024 for your services.
 For this project, I chose 3808X, with X starting at 0 and going up for each additional service.

 #### Caddy (Reverse Proxy/SSL)
 We will first start by downloading our reverse proxy tool [here](https://caddyserver.com/download).
 Create a folder called "Caddy" at the root of the C drive, extract the contents of the zip folder to that directory.
 Next, we will forward ports 80 and 443 on the Windows Firewall AND the router.
 [Caddy File](https://github.com/officialJCReyes/dell-esxi-plex/blob/master/caddy-file)

+Open a command prompt and type "nssm install Caddy"
 #### Tautulli (Plex Monitoring, Reporting and Newsletters)
 [Download](https://tautulli.com)
 Port 38080
+Open a command prompt and type "nssm install Tautulli"
 #### Deluge (light-weight torrent client)
 [Download](https://dev.deluge-torrent.org/wiki/Download)
 [Download WebAPI](https://github.com/idlesign/deluge-webapi/blob/master/dist/WebAPI-0.2.1-py2.7.egg)
 Port 38081
+Open a command prompt and type "nssm install Deluge"
 #### CouchPotato (Movie Downloader)
 [Download](https://couchpota.to/)
 Port 38082
+Open a command prompt and type "nssm install CouchPotato"
 #### Sonarr (TV Show Downloader)
 [Download](https://sonarr.tv/)
 Port 38083
+Open a command prompt and type "nssm install Sonarr"
 #### Ombi (Request content on Plex)
 [Download](https://ombi.io/)
 Port 38084
+Open a command prompt and type "nssm install Ombi"
-#### Jackett ()
+#### Jackett (Aggregator)
 [Download](https://github.com/Jackett/Jackett)
 Port 38085
+Open a command prompt and type "nssm install Jackett"

 ## Pi-Hole
 https://pi-hole.net/